Particular/docs.particular.net/samples/username-header/sample.md

 ### Incoming message mutator

-The incoming mutator extracts the username header from the message and set the `principalAccessor.CurrentPrincipal`.
+The incoming mutator extracts the username header from the message and sets the `principalAccessor.CurrentPrincipal`.

 snippet: set-principal-from-header-mutator